Over 50 Years Of Combined Legal Experience In Washington

 • Heat exhaustion

-For a workers’ comp claim in Washington State, you’ll need to prove first that you were exposed to extreme temperatures in the workplace, and second that because of this, you suffered from an injury or illness.
+For a workers’ comp claim in Washington state, you’ll need to prove first that you were exposed to extreme temperatures in the workplace and second that because of this, you suffered from an injury or illness.

 • Your employer required you to work outside in the cold or heat and didn’t provide you with the proper protection, such as warm clothes during the winter or a hat to protect your head from the sun in the summer.